Back to: ASP.NET Core Web API Tutorials

 Custom Authorization Filter in ASP.NET Core Web API

-In this article, I will discuss How to Create Custom Authorization Filters in ASP.NET Core Web API Applications with Examples.
+In this article, I will discuss how to Create Custom Authorization Filters in ASP.NET Core Web API Applications with Examples.
 Please read our previous article discussing Authorization Filters in ASP.NET Core Web API Applications.

 What is a Custom Authorization Filter?

-In ASP.NET Core Web API, authorization filters are components that execute early in the HTTP request pipeline to determine whether a user has permission to access a specific API endpoint (a controller or action method).
+In ASP.NET Core Web API, authorization filters are components that execute early in the HTTP request pipeline to determine whether a user has permission to access a specific API endpoint (a controller action method).
 This step occurs after authentication (which verifies the user’s identity) but before the actual controller method runs.

 ASP.NET Core Web API Project Setup